Case

 - 70–80% of turnover is from export

-- Vestre sells globally to over 30 countrie
+- Vestre sells globally to over 30 countries

 The case is part of Sustainable Living – an initiative funded by the Nordic Council of Ministers.